driftyco/ionic-web-analytics/README.md

 app.use(analytics)
 ```

 For authentication with BigQuery, ensure the `BIGQUERY_CLIENT_EMAIL` and `BIGQUERY_PRIVATE_KEY` environment variables are set.
 These can be pulled from the JSON keyfile generated on BigQuery for service accounts.
+If either environment variable is missing, analytics will be disabled and the middleware will simply pass the request along.

 ## API